 Photo source: Shutterstock

-These signs and symptoms, which usually begin during early childhood and typically lasts throughout life, affect one's learning, reaction, and focus.
+These signs and symptoms, which usually begin during early childhood and typically last throughout life, affect one's learning, reaction, and focus.

-- Avoid eye contact with people and will want to be left alone
+- Avoiding eye contact with people and wanting to be left alone

-- Find it difficult talking about their feelings, lack facial expression
+- Finding it difficult to talk about their feelings and a lack of facial expression

-- Have trouble understanding the feelings of others
+- Having trouble understanding the feelings of others

-- appear not to be aware when people are talking to them but would respond to other sounds
+- Appearing not to be aware when people are talking to them but yet responding to other sounds

-- Not point at objects of interest or look when other people point at an object
+- Not pointing at objects of interest or not looking when other people point at an object

-- Repeat or echo words or phrases that someone said to them
+- Repeating or echoing words or phrases that someone said to them

-- Find it hard adapting to new things
+- Finding it hard adapting to new things

-- React unusually to taste, smell, feel, look or sound
+- Reacting unusually to taste, smell, feel, look, or sound

-- Appear not to understand simple questions or directions
+- Appearing not to understand simple questions or directions

-- React to social interaction in a strange way, such as being aggressive, disruptive or simply passive
+- Reacting to social interaction in a strange way, such as being aggressive, disruptive or simply passive

 Complications of autism

 Autism spectrum disorder can cause further problems for the person with the disorder and the person's family.
-Moreover, since the condition disrupts social interactions and communication, it can cause:
+Also, since the condition makes it hard to communicate and interact with other people, it can cause problems like: